Hearing loss and falls: Why they're connected

-A growing body of research suggests that hearing loss contributes to falls.
+A growing body of research suggests that hearing loss contributes to falls, but that hearing aids can be a useful prevenative tool.

 For older people, falls are a big fear.
 As we age, our hearing and balance naturally decline.
 More than one in four Americans age 65 or older falls every year, the Centers for Disease Control and Prevention (CDC) reports.
 Even if you’re not hurt, a tumble is frightening.
 People tend to retreat to their chairs, which sets off a bad cycle: You move less, you become weaker, and are more likely to fall again.